 As you approach and undergo menopause, you’ll start to experience a series of symptoms ranging from mild discomfort to serious, debilitating, and long-term illnesses.
 It doesn’t have to be that way.
-Dr. William B. Miller and Cheryl Felt, MSN-APN-C, at Virapel in Voorhees, New Jersey, can you help you avoid unwanted symptoms of menopause and maintain youthful health with Bioidentical Hormone Replacement Therapy (BHRT).
+Cheryl Felt, MSN-APN-C, at Virapel in Voorhees, New Jersey, can you help you avoid unwanted symptoms of menopause and maintain youthful health with Bioidentical Hormone Replacement Therapy (BHRT).

 Menopause Q & A